FairwindsOps/insights-docs/docs/features/infrastructure-as-code-scanning.md

 enabling organizations to "shift left" and help catch image vulnerabilities and Kubernetes misconfigurations _before_ they make it into production.

-### Choosing Insights CI or Auto-Scan

-There are two options for this feature:
-- **Auto-Scan**: The easiest option is using our Auto-Scan feature.
-Auto-Scan uses a GitHub integration to enable infrastructure-as-code scanning across multiple repositories without having to configure individual CI pipelines.
-This option will use the Fairwinds Insights SaaS infrastructure to run the checks and is recommended for organizations using Github.
-Currently, Auto-Scan is only able to scan container images from public repositories; for private image scanning, please use the [**Insights CI Script**](/installation/ci/insights-ci-script) instead.
-- **Manual Scan**: Recommended for organizations not using Github, this option involves executing our Insights CI script as part of your CI/CD pipelines.
-In addition, running Insights in your CI/CD pipeline allows you to optionally pull private images and scan them.

 Insights will run the following report types in CI:
 * Polaris (configuration validation for best practices)
 * Trivy (scan Docker images for vulnerabilities)